anyangml/machine_learning_projects/dl_teaching/README.md

 ### Training
 - The encoder-decoder transformer is trained on seq-to-seq transformation tasks like English-to-French translation.
 - The encoder and decoder will have two different token embeddings for each language vocabulary.
-- The encoding is done in parallel through matrix multiplication, while the decoding is done in sequence.
+- The encoding is done in parallel through matrix multiplication, while the decoding is done in sequence during inference.
 - The decoding starts with a special token, usually __[EOS]__, and the output of self attention layer is used in cross attention with the encoder output.
 The final decoder output is used as input for the next cycle of self attention.
 ### HuggingFace